ajafff/tslint-consistent-codestyle/docs/no-unnecessary-type-annotation.md

 Finds type annotations of variables and parameters that can be removed because the compiler can infer the type.

+**Known limitation:** sometimes removing a type annotation can cause circular inference and therefore a compiler error.

+This rule is still a work in progress.
+Please report any unexpected behavior.

 **Failing:**

 ```ts